-A frequent guest at international festivals such as Grant Park, Festival Cultural de Mayo/Mexico, La Folle Journée, Ruhr, Ludwigsburg, Bad Kissingen, and the Schubertiade, Mr. Groh is the founder and artistic director of the Bebersee Festival near Berlin.
-He has appeared frequently on radio and television throughout Europe, and in Japan (NHK), Mexico, Canada, and the United States (NPR).
+A frequent guest at international festivals such as Grant Park, Festival Cultural de Mayo (Mexico), La Folle Journée, Ruhr, Ludwigsburg, Bad Kissingen, and Schubertiade (Austria), Mr. Groh is the founder and artistic director of the Bebersee Festival near Berlin.
+He has appeared frequently on radio and television in Germany, Spain, Belgium, Holland, France, Italy, Switzerland, Austria, Japan (NHK), Mexico and the United States (NPR).

-Markus Groh was a student of Professor Konrad Richter in Stuttgart and Professor Hans Leygraf in Berlin and Salzburg.
-He gained immediate world attention after winning the prestigious Queen Elisabeth International Competition in Brussels in 1995, the first German to do so.
-Other awards include First Prize at the 1990 Artur Schnabel Competition in Berlin.
+Markus Groh was born on the 5th of January 1970 in southern Germany.
+He was a student of Professor Konrad Richter in Stuttgart and Professor Hans Leygraf in Berlin and Salzburg.
+He gained immediate world attention after winning First Prize at the prestigious Queen Elisabeth International Competition in Brussels in 1995, the first German to do so.

 Please destroy all previously dated material.

 For further information please visit Markus Groh